ProAccess/place-image/readme.md

 ## For images and captions

 - width – Image width
 - position – Horizontal position on page (left, center, right, float-left, float-right; floats are text-wrapped.)
--   h_padding, v_padding – Padding between image, caption and
+- h_padding, v_padding – Padding between image, caption and surrounding
-    surrounding text.
+  text.
 - cap_width – Width of caption text.
 If expressed as percent, will be relative to image width.
 - cap_space – Space between caption and image.
 - cap_position – Vertical positon relative to image: above or below.
   Default is above.
--   cap_h\_position – horizontal position of caption block relative to image (left, center, right).
+- cap_h_position – horizontal position of caption block relative to image (left, center, right).
 Default is center.
 - cap_text_align – If specified: left, center, right
 - cap_text_size – If specified: small, normal, large.
 Default is normal.
 - cap_text_font – If specified, font must be among system fonts.
 - cap_text_style – If specified: plain, italic, bold, bold-oblique,
   bold-italic.
 Default is plain.
 - cap_label – If specified, can be any, e.g., “Figure”, “Photo”, “My
   Fantastic Table”, etc. Number following label will be respective to the label.
 - cap_label_style – If specified: plain, italic, bold, bold-oblique,
   bold-italic.
 Default is plain.
 - cap_label_sep – If specified, indicates separater between caption
   label number and caption, e.g., “: ”
--   close_frame – (PDF/latex documents only) — Fixes occasional failure
+- close_frame – (PDF/latex documents only) — Fixes occasional failure by
-    by latex to close the wrapping-frame below an image.
+  latex to close the wrapping-frame below an image.
--   adjust_frame_ht – (PDF/latex documents only) — Used to compensate
+- adjust_frame_ht – (PDF/latex documents only) — Used to compensate for
-    for inaccurate wraps in Pandoc conversions to pdf and latex formats.
+  inaccurate wraps in Pandoc conversions to pdf and latex formats.
 It has no effect on other formats.
 - pdf_anchor_strict – (PDF/latex documents only) — Indicates if
   pdf/latex image may be moved automatically if too close to a top/bottom margin.
 - md_cap_ht_adj – (Markdown/gfm documents only) — Allows tweaking the
   height of the vertical caption container, should you find a caption failing to be contained properly.

 ## For headings

 - keep_with_next – Used with *Headings* to keep them from being ‘orphaned’ at bottom of page.
+Note, its effect may be compromised if too close to an image.

 ## Control globally or just individually